formkit/docs-content/inputs/dropdown.md

 ### Overscroll

-When using the dropdown with static options, FormKit's dropdown also comes with a feature called `overscroll`:
+When using the dropdown with static options, FormKit's dropdown also comes with a feature called `overscroll` which renders the listbox directly over the input to maximize the available size for the list:

 ::Example
 ---